Learning ECG Signal Features Without Backpropagation Using Linear Laws: Mathematical Background

+\begin{enumerate}[noitemsep] \item \textbf{Preprocessing}: The dataset is segmented into various subsets based on lead differentiation and beat classification scenarios, followed by standard noise filtering and data normalization procedures.

+\item \textbf{Learning Phase}: Linear laws are fitted to the normal class within the training set, capturing the underlying factors that characterize normal ECG patterns in the dataset.

+\item \textbf{Feature Extraction}: The established linear laws are utilized to transform the data into a new representation, thereby enhancing features pertinent to classification.
+This step builds upon previous work involving linear laws \citep{LLT, LLT_mech} and introduces the LLT method, specifically tailored to accommodate the spike-like characteristics of ECG signals.

+\item \textbf{Classification}: Classifiers are trained within the transformed feature space, and their performance is subsequently evaluated using the test set. \end{enumerate}

+This structured pipeline integrates the LLT algorithm with robust classifiers, enabling accurate and lightweight ECG analysis.
+Furthermore, this approach offers potential for developing transparent AI methods for ECG classification (see proposed future work in Section \ref{sec:conclusion}).

-\section{Mathematical background}
+\section{Mathematical Background}

-Here, we briefly summarize the mathematical results needed for understanding linear laws and for implementing the LLT-type transformation used for ECG signals \cite{LLT, LLT_mech, Jakovac_time_series, Jakovac_understanding}.
+Here, we briefly summarize the mathematical foundations necessary for understanding linear laws \citep{LLT, LLT_mech, Jakovac_time_series, Jakovac_understanding} and implementing the LLT-type transformation applied to ECG signals.

-Let us first consider a times series $y: \, \mathbb{R} \rightarrow \mathbb{V}$, where $\mathbb{V}$ is a finite-dimensional Hilbert space.
-In practice, we always work with finite-dimensional representatives, and here, we assume that a faithful finite-dimensional representation of a time series is already given.
-In this case, we can prepare a finite set of $n$-length samplings from this time series:
+Consider a time series \( y: \mathbb{R} \rightarrow \mathbb{V} \), where \( \mathbb{V} \) is a finite-dimensional Hilbert space.
+In practice, we work with finite-dimensional representations; thus, we assume that a faithful finite-dimensional representation of the time series is provided.
+Consequently, we can construct a finite set of \( n \)-length samples from this time series:

-where $K,n \in \mathbb{N}$, $\Delta t$ is the sampling interval of the time series and $y(t_{k})$ is the value of the time series at time $t_{k}$.
-This is referred to as the time delay embedding of the time series, and it is sufficient to capture the dynamic state of the system \citep{Takens1, Takens2}.
+where \( K, n \in \mathbb{N} \), \( \Delta t \) is the sampling interval of the time series, and \( y(t_{k}) \) denotes the value of the time series at time \( t_{k} \).
+This construction is known as the time delay embedding of the time series, which is sufficient to capture the dynamic state of the system \citep{Takens1, Takens2}.
+The selection of \( t_{k} \) values that serve as base points for the \( n \)-length samples can be adapted to suit specific applications.
+In this work, we generate maximally overlapping \( n \)-length samples for a time series of length \( L \).

-The set of $t_{k}$ values that form the base points corresponding to the $n$-length samplings can be chosen in any suitable way depending on the given application.
-Here, we always choose the maximum number of possible base points, which results in maximally overlapping $n$-length samplings.
-This means that there are $n$-length time embeddings of the time series; hence, $n \leqq \text{min}(k)$.
-For a time series of length $L$, this time embedding creates $L-n+1$ time series subsamples of length $n$, where two consecutive elements maximally overlap, meaning that the second element contains all the elements of the first element except the first $n-1$ elements of the first element.

-\subsection{Linear laws}
+\subsection{Linear Laws}